Reoptimize-Systems/rnfoundry/wave/doc/sphinx/getting_started.rst

 This section describes the application of the WEC-Sim code to model the Reference Model 3 (RM3) two-body point absorber WEC.
-This example application can be found in the |TNshort| examples directory.
+This example application can be found in the |TNshort| examples directory in the +example_rm3 subdirectory.
 In this example, we will start from having only an existing geometry file, to simulating the entire system.

 Device Geometry
 ---------------